Ashwin-Sarathi/ILP-Limit-Study/README.md

 5. Fetch Queue (FQ) size is 64.

 After running the simulator, you can see all parameters of the modeled superscalar processor in the stats.* output file from 721sim.
 Run “./721sim -h” to get a complete list of command-line arguments.

+Go through the project specification to understand the various run conditions used and to understand the commands used.